How Effective is Letrozole for Ovulation Induction?

 How Many Cycles Does It Take for Letrozole to Work?

 Ovulation induction medications are given around day three of the menstrual cycle for about five days, with the intention of stimulating ovulation around day 14.
 One cycle of letrozole refers to one menstrual cycle, about one month depending on the person.
 The effects of the letrozole are observed starting on day seven for up to one month.

 As with most medications, there are some potential risks.
 There is about a 5-8% chance of conceiving twins and a smaller risk of conceiving triplets when using ovulation induction medications.
-While you might love the idea of having multiples, there are some added risks you should know about.
-Letrozole may also cause some side effects, including:
+While you might love the idea of having multiples, there are some added risks to having multiples you should know about.
+Letrozole may also cause some side effects, including [1,2]:

 Letrozole may also cause or worsen osteoporosis.
 Talk with your healthcare provider about the risks of taking this medication and any other concerns you may have.

-There isn’t much data to suggest that letrozole improves egg quality, but it does work by stimulating ovarian follicles and potentially releasing more than one egg at a time.
-The release of multiple eggs in one cycle does improve the chances of conceiving, but may also result in a multiple pregnancy (twins or triplets) that could increase the risk of some complications.
+There isn’t much data to suggest that letrozole improves egg quality, but letrozole does cause ovarian stimulation which can lead to more than one egg being released at a time.
+[1,2] The release of multiple eggs in one cycle does improve the chances of conceiving, but may also result in a multiple pregnancy (twins or triplets) that could increase the risk of some complications.

 If you are interested in the quality of your eggs, you should know some of the biggest determinants.

 Age is a huge factor in egg quality, especially after reaching the age of 35.

 Smoking and other toxins may also have a negative effect on your eggs.
 Try to avoid environmental toxins, cigarette smoke, excessive alcohol consumption, and the use of products made with parabens or sulfates.